 - Dr. Mary Norine Walsh, Ascension Medical Group, Indianapolis, IN

 - Dr. Karol Watson, David Geffen School of Medicine at UCLA, Los Angeles, CA

 - Dr. Nanette Wenger, Emory University, Atlanta, GA

-- Dr. Stephanie Windish, Mercy St. Louis Hospital, St. Louis, MO
+- Dr. Stephanie Windish, St. Louis University School of Medicine, St. Louis, MO

 - Dr. Malissa Wood, Massachusetts General Hospital, Boston, MA